GandhiCloudLab/mcm-info/02-runtime-datacollector/readme.md

-# Runtime Data collector
+# Runtime Data collector for Springboot application in Openshift

-Here are some steps to Implement Runtime Data collector for the spring boot application.
+Here are some steps to Implement Runtime Data collector for the spring boot application in Openshift container platform.

 ## 1. PreRequisite